 Now I just had to figure out similar ratio’s of each and how to combine the two without the oil clumping.

-Next I share photo’s of the process, and then I added a printable recipe card further down.
+Next I share a couple of photo’s of the process, and then I added a printable recipe card further down.

 It seriously smelled so good I had to refrain myself from licking it… I do love all things Lemon!